madsmccannot/falatorio/README.md

 Phase 1 languages (en, es, fr, hi, ur, ar, bn) have full production profiles: 15-40 false friends, 12-15 phonetic difficulties, 12-15 grammar gaps, 15-30 cognates, and 15-25 cultural references per language.
 Phase 2 languages (de, zh, ru, uk, tr, pl, ko, ja) have functional stubs.

+### Skill / Knowledge / Mastery Model

+The pedagogical layer sits on top of the course tree.
+Skills represent linguistic competencies (e.g. `PT.VERBS.PRESENT`, `PT.SYNTAX.SUBORDINATION.CAUSAL`), each decomposed into atomic KnowledgeItems.
+Every exercise is linked to one or more KnowledgeItems via the `exercise_knowledge` bridge table, so results flow into per-skill mastery scores rather than just per-exercise progress.

+Mastery is calculated from 3 weighted signals: accuracy (recent performance, 50%), variety (exercise type diversity, 25%), and production ratio (harder output tasks vs recognition, 25%).
+Confidence factors in repetition count, variety, and recency.
+CEFR level is estimated per user by aggregating skill mastery across levels, with an explicit confidence percentage — never a binary label.

+The mastery logic is deterministic and auditable (`packages/core/src/mastery/`).
+AI does not drive the adaptive engine; it generates content for a structured exercise bank.

 ### Dynamic Content Generation

 Exercises are not statically authored.
 L1 profiles provide seed knowledge (false friends, grammar gaps, phonetic difficulties, cognates, cultural references), and AI generates personalized exercises dynamically based on the user's L1, CEFR level, and demonstrated weaknesses.
 Generated exercises are stored in the database so they are not regenerated.
 The seed content service creates the course structure (courses, units, lessons) per L1, while exercises fill in dynamically on demand.

 ### FSRS (Free Spaced Repetition Scheduler)

 Exercises are scheduled using the FSRS algorithm.
 The system tracks stability, difficulty, and optimal review intervals per exercise per user.
+FSRS also feeds into the mastery layer — review results produce skill evidence alongside spaced repetition state.

 ### Economy